Surging Coronavirus Colors White House Race in Closing Days

 "As I said before, I will shut down the virus, not the economy," Biden said in Bucks County.
 “We can walk and chew gum at the same time, and build back better than before."

-Trump, who spent Friday night at his Mar-a-Lago resort after campaigning in Florida, visited an early voting polling site set up at a public library to cast his own ballot Saturday morning.
-The president last year switched his official residence from New York to his private Florida club, complaining that New York politicians had treated him badly.
+Trump, who spent Friday night at his private Mar-a-Lago club after campaigning in Florida, visited an early voting polling site set up at a public library to cast his own ballot Saturday morning.
+The president last year switched his official residence from New York to Florida, complaining that New York politicians had treated him badly.

-Greeted at the polling site by a crowd of cheering supporters, Trump opted to vote in person rather than mail in his ballot.
-He wore a mask inside, following local rules to mitigate the spread of the coronavirus.
+Greeted at the polling site by a crowd of cheering supporters, Trump opted to vote in person rather than by mail.
+He wore a mask inside, following local rules to mitigate the spread of the virus.
 He later said that he voted for “a guy named Trump" and that a poll worker asked him identification.
 The president said he used his passport.

 Biden hasn’t voted but is likely do so in person on Election Day, Nov.
 3, as Delaware doesn’t offer early voting.
 Trump, who has made unsubstantiated claims of massive fraud about mail-in voting, gave another plug to in-person voting.